wwrechard/pydlm/doc/source/pydlm_user_guide.rst

 The default colors for the plots are:

-    + original data: black
+    + original data: 'black'
-    + filtered results: blue
+    + filtered results: 'blue'
-    + one-step ahead prediction: green
+    + one-step ahead prediction: 'green'
-    + smoothed results: red
+    + smoothed results: 'red'

 User can change the color setting via :func:`dlm.setColor`.
 The color space is the same as the `matplotlib`::